 The following guidelines apply to nursery stock exporters requesting phytosanitary certificate inspections:

-Call our office and ask for the export requirements for the state (within the U.S.) or country you have plans to export to.
+Call our office and ask for the export requirements for the state (within the United States (U.S.)) or country you have plans to export to.

-Please be sure that the facility provides the inspector a safe working area.
+Please be sure that the facility provides the inspector with a safe working area.

 Cooler staff may be asked to help provide a raised inspection surface (pallets, boxes, and table) in an area that has enough light for an inspection.